Teach Me

 What are the symptoms of hMPV?

-hMPV symptoms are similar to the ones you see with the common cold—cough, congestion, sore throat, runny nose and sometimes fever and wheezing.
+hMPV symptoms are similar to the ones you see with the common cold—cough, nasal congestion, sore throat, runny nose and sometimes fever and wheezing.
 Some people only get a mild case of hMPV, while others can have more severe symptoms, such as difficulty breathing, bronchiolitis and pneumonia.

 How does hMPV spread?